 “a governmental system led by a dictator having complete power, forcibly suppressing opposition and criticism, regimenting all industry, commerce, etc., and emphasizing an aggressive nationalism and often racism” — Dictionary.com

-Trump has done all of the above things as much as a new politician could in 21st century America.
-Historically, expansions of autocratic powers have often been gradual.
-The same could occur with Trump if his authoritarian impulses are not resisted and derailed.
+Trump has done all of the things detailed above as much as a new politician could in 21st century America.
+Historically, increases of autocratic powers have often been gradual.
+The same has occurred since his presidential candidacy announcement in June 2015 because his authoritarian and fascist impulses have not been effectively resisted and derailed.